 At least once a week or whenever things got stressful, my parents would pull all five of their children — ranging in age from ten to one — into our library for a family meditation.
 As much as I complained, a part of me yearned for this spiritual practice.

 There are many different ways we explore and nurture our spiritual lives.
-For some this includes spending time in nature, yoga, prayer and meditation, or musical or artistic expression.
-Some of the daily practices that provide me spiritual nourishment include:
+For some, this includes spending time in nature, yoga, prayer and meditation, or musical or artistic expression.
+Some of the daily practices that provide me with spiritual nourishment include:

 We all crave sacredness and ritual in our everyday lives — not just around birthdays and weddings.
 Rituals can be both carefully planned events and casual but regular remembrances such as voicing gratitude before a meal or creating dedicated space in your day for contemplation.